 This is probably the first known case of a practical application of couplet-making.

-From then on the composition of couplets as a test of wit gradually became a pastime amongst the literacy elite; but it was not until the middle of the five Dynasties (A.D.
+From then on the composition of couplets as a test of wit gradually became a pastime amongst the literacy elite, but it was not until the middle of the Five Dynasties (A.D.
 907-960) that couplets written on scrolls were first used to adorn parts of buildings.

-Meng Ch’ang ruler of Later Shu ordered one of his scholars, hsin Yen-hsun to compose a new-year charm in form of a couplet on scrolls to decorate his bed-chamber door, but the result did not pleased him.
+Meng Ch’ang ruler of Later Shu ordered one of his scholars, hsin Yen-hsun to compose a new-year charm in form of a couplet on scrolls to decorate his bed-chamber door, but the result did not please him.
 So he wrote a couplet himself which was the now well-known

 “(The New Year embraces all good luck and gladness; the great festival is named Perpetual Spring.)”

 This is the forerunner of what later known as “column couplets” which are normally written or engraved on columns supporting an interior hall or a porch of a building or on pillars of a pavilion or an arch.